adioshun/gitBook_SensorFusion/edx/edx-chapter1/1-1-course-introduction.md

 ## 1.4 Primer in statistics

-###  1.4.1 Random variables
+###  1.4.1 Random variables(확률 변수)

 > 1.2 Random Variables MED INTRO V2-en

 When we do nonlinear filtering,
 - we need them to **describe the quantity** that we're interested in, for example, the position of a vehicle.
 - We also need random variables to **describe the observations** that we want to filter.

 To describe our random variables, we'd use the
-- so-called probability mass function for discrete-valued random variables and a
+- so-called probability mass function(PMF) for discrete-valued random variables and a
-- so-called probability density function for continuous valued random variables.
+- so-called probability density function(PDF) for continuous valued random variables.

-#### A. discrete-valued random variables

 ![](https://i.imgur.com/xNejMqE.png)